rdmolony/claude-flow-getting-started/README.md

-# Getting Started with `Claude Flow`
+> [!WARNING]

-> **Warning!** This is a draft & may contain inaccuracies!
+> I am not a member of the `Claude Flow` team, this is merely what I picked up from watching videos at [https://video.agentics.org/](https://video.agentics.org/).
+If there's anything inaccurate here, please post an issue at [https://github.com/rdmolony/claude-flow-getting-started/issues](https://github.com/rdmolony/claude-flow-getting-started/issues)

 Since the launch of [`Claude Code`](https://docs.anthropic.com/en/docs/claude-code/overview) in May 2025, it has become more & more widely adopted among (particularly among software engineers).

 > What's `Claude Code`?
 >
 > Since `ChatGPT` launched in November 2022, the predominant way of interacting with `Large Language Models` has been through a web-based chat interface. `Claude Code`, by contrast, is a terminal-based interface.
 A web-based interface cannot access software on your computer, or files unless you manually upload them.
 A terminal-based interface can.
 This makes it waaaay more hackable since you can combine it with whatever tools or files you want.
 This also makes the tool more dangerous since it can now potentially delete important files on your computer, or access credentials!
 So "use it with caution"

-I have personally use it because it is more customisable than it's web-based peers like `ChatGPT` since it can access my local files and command line tools.
+I have personally use it because it is more customisable than its web-based peers like `ChatGPT` since it can access my local files and command line tools.

 I can launch it like